parodos-dev/parodos-dev.github.io/content/docs/core-concepts/workflow-types/_index.md

 - *Assessment workflows*: focus on evaluating and analyzing data to suggest suitable infrastructure workflow options for subsequent execution

 ### Infrastructure workflow
-In Orchestration, an infrastructure refers to a workflow that executes a sequence of operations based on user input (optional) and generates output (optional) without requiring further action.
+In the *Orchestrator*, an infrastructure refers to a workflow that executes a sequence of operations based on user input (optional) and generates output (optional) without requiring further action.

 To define this type, developers need to include the following annotation in the workflow definition file: